 Don’t say cash price.
 At most reputable dealerships, they make more money if you finance with them than if you pay cash.
 There is no longer an appeal to getting cash or check for a vehicle because of lenders that the dealership uses to pay all of the money upfronts anyway, plus a little extra for using them.
 By saying cash price you are telling the dealership that they won’t make money on the back end so they need to make as much as they can on the vehicle itself.

 Again, let me stress that most of these questions will not help you buy a vehicle at a better price unless you are a confrontational negotiator.
-They may help you have a little fun buying a car, which many people classify just above root canal on their list of least-favourite activities.
+They may help you have a little fun buying a car, which many people classify just above root canal on their list of least-favorite activities.

 I hope it helps.